I “see” a person independent of their skin color, in a way.

-As sempai made his bow and turned back to his sitting, I was watching him carefully – and critically – as he’d ‘invited’ me to judge him, by competing.
-I noticed just the slightest stagger and a sway, as he walked to his seat on the floor by wall with the other teachers.
-Don’t forget, tournaments are long!
+As sempai made his bow and turned back to his sitting, I was watching him carefully – and critically – as he’d ‘invited’ me to judge him by competing, I noticed just the slightest stagger and a sway, as he walked to his seat on the floor by the wall with the other teachers.

-Not more than 2 minutes after he sat down, he slumped over unconscious.
+Not more than 2 minutes after he sat down, he slumped over and became unresponsive.

 While people hollered, “he’s having heat stroke” and threw water on him, I ran and assessed, kneeling at his side on the floor in my full-length silk dress.

 Finding no pulse or spontaneous breathing, and time rapidly slipping, I initiated CPR while surrounded by screaming.

 Of course that means giving two rescue breaths, then starting chest compressions.
 White mouth touching black mouth, in another time was a crime.
 I thought to myself, we have come a long way.

 Jeff, my then husband and also physician, had taken a break from watching once our son competed for his blue belt, leaving to read the paper in the waiting area.

 Stirred by the commotion as kids were quickly heralded out of the studio, he realized something was wrong and soon sauntered in to help; later told me he was thinking, “whatever it is…Jennifer can handle it!”.

 He started chest compressions after seeing me surrounded by men (still tossing water) as I worked on him alone.